AdobeDocs/audience-manager.en/help/using/integration/integration-aep/aam-aep-audience-sharing.md

 * Activate your segments to destinations that are not yet supported in the Experience Platform [destinations catalog](https://docs.adobe.com/content/help/en/experience-platform/rtcdp/destinations/destinations-cat/destinations-catalog.html).

 Additionally, your Experience Platform segments are shared to other Experience Cloud solutions, via [Core Services](https://docs.adobe.com/content/help/en/core-services/interface/experience-cloud.html).

+>[!IMPORTANT]
+>
+> * You need an Audience Manager license to enable the Data Management Platform use cases mentioned above.
+> * You *do not need* an Audience Manager license to share Experience Platform segments with Adobe Ad Cloud, Adobe Target, and other Experience Cloud solutions, via the Core Services integration.

 <br>&nbsp;